 The key factor is that the will and desire to see my business and my dream succeed is more powerful than that fear.

 So maybe the start of my business made me predisposed to better handling the setbacks and “no”s as life and work moved forward.
 Maybe it’s also because I try to look at each step (forward or back) as a learning lesson.
-After a couple instances of false starts in the last couple months with L² and coming up on a year of lessons at RATIO Architects, I thought I’d look at what I’ve learned and see if anyone in the webisphere has other wisdom or insight to add.
+After a couple instances of false starts in the last couple months with L² and coming up on a year of lessons at RATIO Architects, I thought I’d look at what I’ve learned.
 Let’s look at the big three causes for when a client says no: timing, fit and price.

 Sometimes project possibilities pass like ships in the night.
 You might see the faint glow of their light (hope for a project), but you’re steaming away working on your own thing under heavy engine power.
 It may be an interesting vessel, something that piques your interest, but you have your own cargo to deliver and passengers to ferry safely and on time.
 You can’t neglect your current client for the potential of a new one.